 The Commission is working with Member States to ensure that citizens can transfer their basic medical information electronically when receiving treatment in another Member State and use e-prescriptions to get their medication dispensed.
 This should be operational by 2020 in most Member States.
 However, more needs to be done so that all citizens can, in full privacy and confidence, access and transfer their complete electronic health record when receiving healthcare abroad.

 High performance computing can unlock the potential of big data for health through advanced data infrastructure and data analytics.
 The European Reference Networks created this year are a striking demonstration of what Europe can achieve by pooling medical expertise and data for faster diagnosis and treatment of rare and complex diseases.
 Further EU action in this area can provide high added value and critical mass.
-EU-wide health data, used with patients’ consent and subject to appropriate safeguards, can advance research in an unprecedented way.
+Health data generated in the EU and processed with patients’ explicit consent or other legal grounds permitted by the GDPR and subject to appropriate safeguards, can advance research in an unprecedented way.
 It can also enable the early detection of infectious outbreaks and accelerate development of medicines and medical devices, and stimulate innovative healthcare solutions such as telemedicine and mobile health applications.

+Two new Regulations on medical devices have been adopted in April 2017 and they will become progressively applicable over the next five years.
+They foresee the establishment of a new comprehensive EU-wide database on medical devices ('Eudamed'), whose big data deployment will serve the development of innovative digital diagnostic and therapeutic solutions and the early detection of safety issues.